Issue 1.5 | Beyond Base Rates: Turning IRIS Data into Risk Conversations

 Hi!

 A few weeks ago in Issue 1, we explored Bayesian thinking and showed you exactly how to extract your organization's base rates from IRIS 2025.
-We walked through four use cases: establishing base rates, applying sector adjustments, calculating revenue-specific loss magnitudes, and factoring in risk trajectory.
+We walked through four use cases: establishing base rates, applying sector adjustment, estimating loss magnitude using revenue-tier and sector benchmarks, and factoring in risk trajectory.
 You learned the methodology - how to start with what you have and get better over time.

 I enjoyed working with the IRIS report so much, I wanted to do one more practical application before Issue 2 drops in early August.
 Think of this as a quick follow-up that builds naturally on your foundation.